postman-open-technologies/lifecycle/README.md

-# API Lifecycle & Governance
+# API Lifecycle & Governance BLueprints
 This is a project to distill down many views of a modern lifecycle into many re-usable elements and actions organized into blueprints that provide a series of steps within a specific dimension of the API lifecycle.

 **Workspace:** https://apis.how/